i5-650/k8s-course/README.md

 **A:** We use an `ingress` !
 In this class, we used the `IngressClassName: nginx`.
 You can use different `Ingressclass` without any conflicts.

+> Note: You need the corresponding IngressClass controller defined in your cluster.
+> Note: with some specific cases, you can have conflicts. e.g: nodePort instead of LoadBalancer and with the annotations.

 ---